 Campaign for Public Health Foundation – the mission of the CPH Foundation is to educate the public, the media, policy makers and others about the important role public health plays in our nation's health system, Washington, DC.

 County Health Rankings – the first set of reports to rank the overall health of every county in all 50 states.
 The report released by the University of Wisconsin's Population Health Institute and the Robert Wood Johnson Foundation, help public health and community leaders, policy-makers, consumers and others to see how healthy their county is, compare it with others within their state and find ways to improve the health of their community.
 Each county is ranked within the state on how healthy people are and how long they live.
 They also are ranked on key factors that affect health such as: smoking, obesity, binge drinking, access to primary care providers, rates of high school graduation, rates of violent crime, air pollution levels, liquor store density, unemployment rates and number of children living in poverty.
-News Release, February 10, 2010.
+See the news release.

 kNOwMORE – Violence.
 Reproductive Health.
 Different issues.
 Different places to go for help.
 Different conversations.
 That's the way it works today – in politics, health care, the public discourse.
 But that's not the way it works in real life.
 Not for millions of women, especially young adults, whose reproductive health is affected by sexual and domestic violence.
 This website, from Futures Without Violence, is about telling our stories, finding a common language, sharing the truth.
 Read about women with stories to tell, and tell yours.
 Learn about the reproductive health consequences of violence and sexual coercion.
 Say 'no more' to reproductive coercion.
 Know more about how to stop it.
 Say more to anyone and everyone who will listen, San Francisco, CA.